Bié Province

 Bié is a province of Angola located on the Bié Plateau in central part of country.
 Its capital is Kuito, which was called Silva Porto until independence from Portugal in 1975.
 The province has an area of 70,314 km2 and a population of 1,455,255 in 2014.
-The current governor of Bié is José Amaro Tati.
+The current governor of Bié is Celeste Elavoco David Adolfo.

 Geography

 Bié has boundaries with the province of Malanje, to the northeast with the province of Lunda Sul, to Moxico, to the south with Cuando Cubango and to the west with the provinces of Huila, Huambo and Cuanza Sul.

 Climate

 The climate of Bié is cool and abundant rainfall makes it possible to farm maize, sugar cane, rice, coffee and peanuts.
 Its ground is among the most fertile in Angola.

 History

 The province was once an important commercial link between the Portuguese traders at the port of Benguela on the Atlantic Ocean and the Ovimbundu in the interior.
 The capital and other cities in the province remain important commercial centers in Angola.